MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/system-insights/faq.md

 ---
 # System Insights FAQ

->Applies To: Windows Server Insider Preview build 17692 and later
+>Applies To: Windows Server 2019

-## How does System Insights relate to Azure Operations Management Suite (OMS)
+## How does System Insights integrate with Azure Monitor or System Center Operations Manager?

-[Azure Operations Management Suite (OMS)](https://docs.microsoft.com/azure/operations-management-suite/) is a cloud-based IT management solution, providing operational information across your deployments to help you manage your on-premises and cloud infrastructure.
+[Azure Monitor](https://azure.microsoft.com/services/monitor/) and [System Center Operations Manager](https://docs.microsoft.com/system-center/scom/welcome?view=sc-om-1807) provide operational information across your deployments to help you manage your infrastructure.
 System Insights, in contrast, is a Windows Server feature that introduces local predictive analytics capabilities.
-Together, these two technologies can help surface predictive analysis across a population of devices:
+Together, System Insights and Azure Monitor or SCOM can help surface the predictions across a population of devices:

-OMS can key off the events created by System Insights, as System Insights outputs the result of each prediction to the event log.
-OMS can surface these machine-specific predictions across a fleet of Windows Servers, enabling Azure OMS subscribers to have a unified, intuitive view of these predictions across a group of server instances.
+ Azure Monitor or SCOM can key off the events created by System Insights, as System Insights outputs the result of each prediction to the event log.
+They can surface these machine-specific predictions across a fleet of Windows Servers, enabling you to have a unified view of these predictions across a group of server instances.

+ See the channel and event IDs for each prediction [here](https://docs.microsoft.com/en-us/windows-server/manage/system-insights/managing-capabilities#retrieving-capability-results).

 ## How does System Insights relate to Windows ML?

 [Windows ML](https://docs.microsoft.com/windows/uwp/machine-learning/) is a platform that enables developers to import and score pre-trained machine learning models on Windows devices.
 These models benefit from hardware acceleration, and they can be scored locally.

-System Insights is a feature in Windows Server 2019 that offers local predictive capabilities together with a complete management experience, including PowerShell and Windows Admin Center integration. **The models behind these System Insights capabilities can leverage Windows ML** to benefit from hardware acceleration and the ability to import models in the [Open Neural Network Exchange (ONNX)](https://onnx.ai/) format.
+System Insights is a feature in Windows Server 2019 that offers local predictive capabilities together with a complete management experience, including PowerShell and Windows Admin Center integration.

-In Windows Server 2019, the default capabilities don't currently use Windows ML because these capabilities require local training to adapt to the specific datasets of each node.

 ## Can I use System Insights for my cluster?

 Yes.
-System Insights can independently run on each individual failover cluster node, and the capabilities forecast local storage, volume, CPU, and networking usage for each node in a cluster.
-If desired, you can collect and surface these machine-scoped forecasts via simple PowerShell scripts for the entire cluster because you can use PowerShell to access the forecast results for each remote machine.
+System Insights can independently run on each individual failover cluster node, and the default behavior of System Insights forecasts usage across local storage, volume, CPU, and networking. **You can also enable forecasting for clustered storage**, so the storage forecasting capabilities predict usage for clustered volumes and storage.

-Note that by default, System Insights storage and volume capacity forecasting predictions are limited to non-clustered storage.
-This avoids having each cluster node redundantly forecast on clustered storage that is accessible from all nodes of the cluster.
-We, however, expect to add new functionality to System Insights in a future preview build that could optionally provide storage & volume capacity forecasting on clustered storage (e.g. CSV volumes), from each cluster node where this option is enabled.
+You can manage these settings in Windows Admin Center or PowerShell, and more detailed information about this functionality is available [here](https://blogs.technet.microsoft.com/filecab/2018/10/03/using-system-insights-to-forecast-clustered-storage-usage/).

 ## How expensive is it to run the default capabilities?